 Did you know it was National Marmalade Week?
 Neither did I yet there it was, an email informing me of this momentous occasion right in my inbox.
 It was a strange coincidence too because I made two recipes containing orange marmalade just that morning.
 Serendipitous?
 I think so.
 Had I known such an event was upon us, I would have posted sooner but I don’t need a so-called “National” occasion to celebrate marmalade.
 It’s one of my favorite things so I guess you could say every week is Marmalade Week in my house.
-Yes, things just as exciting as you always suspected.
+Yes, things are just as exciting as you always suspected.

 This mindset also explains why I was sitting on a kitchen stool eating it off a spoon and trying to recall why I had three open jars in the fridge.
 At least, I reasoned, each was slightly different – one, a last ditch attempt to use up clementines that seemed to be multiplying in the produce drawer, another a crazy beautiful crimson shade from a score of blood oranges and the final one, a chunky version dotted with apricots in a delicious yet unsuccessful attempt to recreate Sarabeth’s Orange-Apricot Marmalade.
 Too many half filled jars.
 Something needed to be done, I thought licking the spoon.